Introduction

 This activity could be undertaken in small groups by assigning a different book to different groups.

-Build on the work on Aspects of genre in Activity two (above) and then compare and discuss how his early reading experiences show up in Graeme Base’s picture books.
+Build on the work from Activity 2 (see The Author) and then compare and discuss how Base’s early reading experiences show up in his picture books.
 In particular read a few books that develop narrative, such as: Enigma, The Legend of the Golden Snail, The Eleventh Hour, The Last King of Angkor Wat, or The Amazing Monster Detectorscope.

 Using the table below think about these questions: